A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Caudae chelas scorponium, plantae produnt viperas.

-Huge scarlet striped serpents open their spacious throats,
+Huge scarlet striped serpents whose eyes

 Their tails are the claws of a scorpion, the soles of their feet give rise to snakes.